bloominstituteoftechnology/Sorting/notes.md

             animal_index += 1
         return lowercase_animals

 For the following function, we are comparing each element in the array with the input given.
-The time complexity of this case would still be `0(n)` even when it depends if the item is in our list or not.
+The time complexity of this case would still be `O(n)` even when it depends if the item is in our list or not.
 Therefore when refering to the `Big-O` of the following case, one is asking, interchangeably, the average and worst case curve--the order of complexity.

+Given that the average case is `O(n/2)` which is the same as `O(0.5 *n)`, drop the constant coefficent and you get `O(n)`

     # Given the name of an animal--
     # Return True if that animal is in the list, False, otherwise